Monday, 29 August 2016

 Now through away the marinade.
 Apply little salt and turmeric to the fish pieces and rub well.
 Keep aside for 15 minutes before frying.

-Heat oil in a wok.
+Heat the oil in a wok.
 Fry the fish pieces in batches till light brown on both sides.
-Transfer to tissue papers to get rid of any excess oil.
+Transfer on to tissue papers to get rid of any excess oil.

 Temper the same oil with nigella seeds.
-Add the onion paste and fry till brown.
+Add the onion and garlic pastes and fry till brown.
 Add the ginger paste and fry for 2 minutes.

 Add the salt, remaining turmeric, red chilli powder, cumin powder.
 Stir well for 1/2 a minute.